You must have heard all the buzz about it. The General Data Protection Regulation: GDPR. It’s coming into force on May 25 — just one week away.

 Now think again about your customers and about you, as a controller of their information.
 You blog because you have a following who like and trust you — but you’d like that following to be bigger.

-Or perhaps, you write an evergreen, informational website because you have a real passion for your subject, and like nothing more than to share your experience and knowledge with those who visit your site.
+Or perhaps, you write an evergreen, informational website because you have a real passion for your subject, and like nothing more than to engage your site visitors with your authentic storytelling.

 You care about people, about your customers.